TriplyDB/Documentation/docs/ratt/index.md

 <00003> rdfs:label "Carol" .
 ```

-### Running the ETL

-First create a directory to store the ETL in.
-Most of the time the directory is called `src`.
-Make sure you've followed the steps in how to install RATT, to hold all the dependencies.

-# Core Concepts <!-- Maybe move to a different space in the documentation -->

-## Runner
-## RATT app
-## Middlewares
-## Context and Store
+You've now created an ran your first ETL with RATT.
+So let's dive into the ETL structure to explain what all of the components are, and how each component works in the ETL.

 # ETL Structure
 ETL stands for Extract, Transform, Load.
-Below we go deeper into these individual concepts one by one.
+In the following section we go into more detail for each of the three components.
+Explaining how each component works, what configurations you can set and how the components can work together to create an ETL.

 ## Extracting data